AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

         - for each row i such that Ai, j = 1,
             - delete row i from matrix A.

-we used equivalent the functionality to filter the rows by the criterion of being disjoint with the selected row (the `disjoint` operation runs in _O(n+m)_), and instead of
+we used equivalent functionality to filter the rows by the criterion of being disjoint with the selected row (the `disjoint` operation runs in _O(n+m)_), and instead of

 - ...
     - For each column j such that Ar, j = 1,